drift-labs/v2-teacher/source/index.html.md

 devnet | [dRiftyHA39MWEi3m9aunc5MzRF1JYuBsbn6VPcn33UH](https://solscan.io/account/dRiftyHA39MWEi3m9aunc5MzRF1JYuBsbn6VPcn33UH?cluster=devnet) | [app](https://beta.drift.trade) |

 <aside class="warning">
-  It is strictly against the [Terms of Use](https://docs.drift.trade/terms-of-use) to use these interfaces from a Restricted Territory.
+  It is strictly against the <a href="https://docs.drift.trade/terms-of-use">Terms of Use</a> to use these interfaces from a Restricted Territory.
 </aside>